M66B/FairEmail/docs/FAQ-es-rES.md

 The error *...
 La autenticación falló ...
 Account not found ...* means that a previously authorized Gmail account was removed from the device.

 The errors *...
-La autenticación falló ...
+Authentication failed ...
 No token ...* means that the Android account manager failed to refresh the authorization of a Gmail account.

-El error *...
+The error *...
 Authentication failed ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection

 The error *...
 Authentication failed ...
 Invalid credentials ...* could be caused by changing the account password or by having revoked the required account/contacts permissions.
 In case the account password was changed, you'll need to authenticate the Google account in the Android account settings again.
 In case the permissions were revoked, you can start the Gmail quick setup wizard to grant the required permissions again (you don't need to setup the account again).